Federation: Confederation

 A confederation, in modern political terms, is usually limited to a permanent union of sovereign states for common action in relation to other states.
 The closest entity in the world to a confederation at this time is the European Union.
 While the word confederation was officially used when the Canadian federal system was established in 1867, the term refers only to the process and not the resulting state since Canadian provinces are not sovereign and do not claim to be.
-In the case of Switzerland, while the country is still known officially as the Swiss Confederation, this is now a misnomer since the Swiss cantons lost their sovereign status in 1848.
+Switzerland retains the official name Swiss Confederation but has been a federal state since 1848.

-In Belgium, however, the opposite movement is underway.
-Belgium was founded as a centralized state, after the French model, but has gradually been reformed into a federal state by consecutive constitutional reforms since the 1970s.
-Moreover, although nominally called a federal state, the country's structure already has a number of confederational traits.
-At present, there is a growing movement to transform the existing federal state into a looser confederation with two or three constitutive states and/or two special regions.
+Belgium evolved from a unitary state into a federal state through constitutional reforms beginning in 1970; Article 1 now defines it as a federal state composed of communities and regions.
+Proposals described as confederalism remain part of Belgian political and scholarly debate.

-A confederation is most likely to feature three differences when contrasted with a federation: (1) No real direct powers: many confederal decisions are externalized by member-state legislation; (2) Decisions on day-to-day-matters are not taken by simple majority but by special majorities or even by consensus or unanimity (veto for every member); (3) Changes of the constitution, usually a treaty, require unanimity.
+Compared with a federation, confederal institutions are subordinate to the member states, tend to exercise fewer powers directly over individuals, and commonly depend on member-state implementation or heightened consent for major decisions.

 Over time these terms acquired distinct connotations leading to the present difference in definition.
 An example of this is the United States under the Articles of Confederation.
 The Articles established a national government under what today would be defined as a federal system (albeit with a comparatively weaker federal government).
-However, Canadians, designed with a stronger central government than the US in the wake of the Civil War of the latter, use the term "Confederation" to refer to the formation or joining, not the structure, of Canada.
+However, Canadians, whose government was designed with a stronger central government than the US in the wake of the US Civil War, use the term "Confederation" to refer to the formation or joining, not the structure, of Canada.
 Legal reforms, court rulings, and political compromises have decentralized Canada in practice since its formation in 1867.

 Empire

-An empire is a multi-ethnic state, multinational state, or a group of nations with a central government established usually through coercion (on the model of the Roman Empire).
-An empire often includes self-governing regions, but these will possess autonomy only at the sufferance of the central government.
-On the other hand, a political entity that is an empire in name, may comprise several partly autonomous kingdoms organised together in a federation, with the empire being ruled over by an emperor or senior king (great king, high king, king of kings...).
-One example of this was the German Empire (1871–1918).
+An empire traditionally denotes a territorial realm governed under an imperial sovereign, but empires have varied greatly in the degree to which authority was centralized.
+Imperial and federal categories are not mutually exclusive: the Constitution of the German Empire (1871–1918), for example, established an enduring federation of member states and combined federal, monarchical and representative institutions.